xmatters/xm-labs-step-msteam-channels/README.md

 **FAQ**
 1. *Can we create a team dynamically?*

     Yes it's been done but we don't do it here.
-If that's something you want to do please ask xMatters Support nicely :o)
 1. *I don't want to do this straight into my prod Office 365, where can I test it?*

     You can't test in a Free Teams, it is missing some important elements.
 You can create a Office 365 Trial and test there though.
 See [Free versions of MS Teams and the Office 365 Trial Subscription](#free-versions-of-ms-teams-and-the-office-365-trial-subscription)

-This is repo makes part fo the [xMatters Labs Flow Steps](https://github.com/xmatters/xMatters-Labs-Flow-Steps) parent repo.
+This is repo is part of the [xMatters Labs Flow Steps](https://github.com/xmatters/xMatters-Labs-Flow-Steps) parent repo.

 ---------